nyaruka/goflow/docs/md/expressions.md

 ## Webhook

-Describes a call made to an external service.
+Is a call made to an external service.
 It has several properties which can be accessed in expressions:

  * `status` the status of the webhook - one of "success", "connection_error" or "response_error"
  * `status_code` the status code of the response